FrostyOnyx/Artificial-Intelligence/README.md

-# Ai development
+# Artificial Intelligence Innovations Research ChatBot

 ## Summary
+Research and Web Development project focusing on Artificial Intelligence innovations and their implementation across various industries.
+Project is a multimedia webpage featuring an integrated pre-built Chatbot powered by GPT-4.

+Tools used: GitHub for version control, OneDrive for file storage, Discord and Zoom for team communication, Microsoft Word for documentation, and Botsonic (with GPT-4) for Chatbot integration.
+HTML and CSS.

-You can vist the finished website [here](https://FrostyOnyx.github.io/Artificial-Intelligence/)
+You can vist the finished website by clicking [here](https://FrostyOnyx.github.io/Artificial-Intelligence/).

+---

 ## Table of Contents